academe/laravel-google-api-auth/README.md

 <a href="{{ route('academe_gapi_authorise', ['scopes' => [Google_Service_Analytics::ANALYTICS_READONLY]]) }}">GAPI Auth</a>
 ```

+All authorisation instances have a name, which is a unique list for each laravel user.
+The default name is "default".
+Specify a name when authorisation by adding the `'name' => 'name meanngful to the context'`
+parameter to the authorise route.

 Get access to the API and list Analytics accounts that can be accessed:

 ```php